 WHAT ARE FUTURES AND OPTIONS?

 The option is one of the most difficult things to understand among traditional exchange instruments.
-It will suit people who are inclined to build mathematical models, have good spatial thinking, and love to count—if you are among them, learn more about exchange options!
+It will suit people who are inclined to build mathematical models, have good spatial thinking, and love to count – if you are among them, learn more about exchange-traded options!

-WHY IS IT NECESSARY FOR A NEWCOMER TO CHOOSE FOREX MARKET?
+WHY IS IT BETTER FOR A NEWCOMER TO CHOOSE FOREX MARKET?

 To conclude, I will tell you the reason a newcomer should start with forex and why I still trade through a forex broker even though I am an experienced trader.
 Here are a few basic reasons:

 Secondly, forex is the easiest way to start trading.
 In my opinion, trading platforms are one of the key advantages which novice traders never think of.
-Metatrader is a real miracle compared to some platforms for trading on the stock exchange—it has a clear interface, excellent speed, and a convenient mobile version.
-All forex brokers give customers the same program, while many stock brokers often make their own, which often leads to terrible technical difficulties.
+Metatrader is a real miracle compared to some platforms for trading on the stock exchange – it has a clear interface, excellent speed, and a convenient mobile version.
+All forex brokers give customers the same program, while many stockbrokers often make their own, which usually leads to terrible technical difficulties.

 Third, forex has a very low entry threshold.
-In fact, a trader has an opportunity to trade on a demo account for any amount of time until he is ready to risk real money. $100 is quite enough to start, while the same amount is hardly enough to open a position on an exchange.
+A trader has an opportunity to trade on a demo account for any amount of time until he is ready to risk real money. $100-$1000 is quite enough to start, while the same amount is hardly enough to open a position on an exchange.

 Well, are you tired?
 This was the first, introductory lesson of my training.
 Once again, I do not sell anything on this site.
 I don’t have paid lessons and closed sections.
-All I would like share with the novice traders is presented in 20 lessons.
-Just take the time to carefully read the lessons in order while making all the calculations and exercises that I present to learn the material.
+All I would like to share with the novice traders is presented in 22 lessons.
+Just take your time to carefully read the lessons doing all the calculations and exercises that I present to learn the material.

 MAIN ARTICLE CONCLUSIONS

-- Easy start, opportunity to understand and learn to trade for free, ability to quickly disperse the deposit, ability to choose any from a huge number of different trading tools, the opportunity to do everything without leaving your house: open an account, trade, and deduce profits are the main forex market advantages for newcomers.
+- Easy start, opportunity to understand and learn to trade for free, ability to quickly disperse the deposit, ability to choose any from a huge number of different trading tools, the opportunity to do everything (open an account, trade, and withdraw profits) without leaving your house are the main forex market advantages for newcomers.

-- Trading instruments are exchange and over-the-counter.
+- There are 2 types of trading instruments: exchange and over-the-counter.
 Forex refers to over-the-counter one.

-- Forex market allows you to open both long and short positions on any asset.
+- The forex market allows you to open both long and short positions on any asset.
 This means you have an opportunity to earn on both price rises and falls.

-- You do not trade with banks or investment funds in forex marke – you trade with your broker.
+- You do not trade with banks or investment funds in the forex market – you trade with your broker.
 But there is nothing wrong with that.